AyrtonStout/Bamboo/README.txt

 Z will interact with the world and advance dialogue
 X will backtrack menus
 ESC or ENTER will bring up the side menu
-I and P will directly access inventory and party panels.
-Currently buggy
+I and P will directly access inventory and party panels

 Changelog-

+v0.31
+-Combat screen now has a properly formatted menu -Arrows show selected option
+-Arrows respond to key commands
+-Run option will escape combat 100% of the time

 v0.30 - Combat Series
 -Starter map now has a chance to spawn a random enemy of 3 types, though all 3 types currently use the same placeholder picture